 It is important to be aware that in subcontracting, direction and supervision of workers is the responsibility of the (foreign) subcontractor company.
 The same concerns the tools and the materials, because normally, the subcontractor provides them for the workers.

-Leased employees must pay Finnish income tax on their wages starting on their first day of work, if the country where they come from is a country with no tax treaty with Finland, or if it is one of the following:
+Leased employees, whose actual employer is a foreign company and who perform work in Finland for a Finnish service recipient, must pay Finnish income tax on their wages starting on their first day of work, if the country where they come from is a country with no tax treaty with Finland, or if it is one of the following:

 It is in the best interests of Finnish service recipients that foreign leasing corporations are prepayment-registered